Orchitis is swelling (inflammation) of one or both of the testicles.

 You will need further testing to rule out testicular cancer if the testicle does not completely return to normal after treatment.

-Mumps orchitis cannot be treated, and the outcome can vary.
+Mumps orchitis has no effective treatment, and the outcome can vary.
 Men who have had mumps orchitis can become sterile.

 Some boys who get orchitis caused by mumps will have shrinking of the testicles (testicular atrophy).